mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Cyberdecks have a physical condition monitor (representing the physical condition of the deck) and a detection condition monitor (representing the Decker’s ability to avoid detection whilst hacking).
 When the physical condition monitor is boxed out, the deck is destroyed.

-### The Hacking Test

-Whenever a Decker attempts to interact with an object with a system rating, he rolls `Logic + Cracking + his Cyberdeck’s rating`.

-Note: Again, to emphasize, this paradigm means that the Decker must roll a Hacking Test to accomplish any and all tasks inside a system – the usage of the Hacking test is intentionally broad because it is likely that a Decker will be making this test every round he is jacked into the system.

-The threshold for his test is the system rating of the system he is attempting to hack.
-The Decker’s Exploit program rating helps the Decker by lowering the system rating’s threshold for this test by its rating (i.e., a Decker hacking a system rating 8 would subtract his Exploit program’s rating of 5, meaning that the actual threshold for the Hacking test is 3).
-This keeps the focus on the Decker’s skill rather than his gear, as the Decker modifies his programs on the fly to best suit his needs.
-This new System Rating (the original minus the Decker’s Exploit program rating) is known as the adjusted system rating.

-To get the TN required multiple the Adjusted System Rating X 6.
-So In the above example of a Rating 8 system with an Exploit program of 5, resulting in an Adjusted System Rating of 3 means the TN for the Hacking test is 18.

-### Crashing a system

-Instead of hacking a system, a Decker can attempt to crash it.
-This is done by attacking the system in cybercombat.
-The system rating is the system’s condition monitor and also serves as the modifier the system adds rolls to defend itself against cybercombat (much like a Body attribute on a physical object in the real world).
-Crashed systems do not function until they are rebooted.
-Authorized Deckers can reboot a crashed system with a simple action.
-A system cannot be crashed if there is an active defender (Agent, Sprite, or enemy Decker) present.

-Crashing a System will dump everyone out of it with Biofeedback.

-### The Detection Test

-Using a similar approach to magic, after a Magician casts a spell, he then resists drain.
-In this hacking paradigm, after a Decker performs a hack, he then resists detection.
-This mechanic represents the Decker’s skill at evading detection whilst hacking a system.
-To do this, the Decker must resist a number of hits equal to the adjusted system rating.
-The Decker rolls his `Cracking skill + the Hardening` rating of his deck.
-Any hits that are not resisted inflict damage to the deck’s Detection condition monitor.
-When the deck’s detection condition monitor is boxed out, alarms go off in the node and any adjacent connected node.
-Any Deckers or agents in those nodes are instantly aware of the hacking Decker’s location and cybercombat is very likely imminent.

-### Glitching the Detection Test

-If a Decker glitches on the Detection Test, the IC of the system has noticed something is wrong and begins to interfere with his presence.
-This is represented by a basic chart that establishes a rule of thumb—the GM may always decide on something else happening and certain systems (such as ones used in an adventure) can have their own custom response chart.

-- Glitch on a System Rating 6-9: The Decker is hit with a Traceroute attack program with a rating equal to the adjusted system rating.
-- Glitch on a System Rating 10-12: The Decker is hit with a White IC attack program with a rating equal to the adjusted system rating.
-- Critical Glitch on a System Rating 6-9: The Decker is ejected from the system and may suffer dumpshock.
-- Critical Glitch on a System Rating 10-12: The Decker is hit with a Black IC program with a rating equal to the adjusted system rating.

-Note: Naturally, glitches by player characters are going to be fairly rare, but this provides a simple and easy to use guideline for when that happens during the game.

-### Remaining in the System

-Once a Decker has successfully hacked a system (i.e., he has boxed out the system’s condition monitor either through hacking or cybercombat), he can stay in that system indefinitely.
-Note that if an enemy agent or enemy Decker enters the same node, the Decker can be engaged in cybercombat.
-Every time the Decker attempts to make the system do something, he must resist Detection, meaning that Deckers who are active inside a system are likely to trigger alarms eventually unless they are exceptionally careful or stealthy.

-### Overclocking

-Normally, just like a Magician casting spells, a Decker is limited by the rating of his program in how much he can affect the system rating of the system he is attempting to hack.
-Drawing another parallel to magic, Deckers can “overcast” by Overclocking their deck.
-This allows the Decker to increase the rating of his program up to double its base rating.
-However, during the Detection Test, any hits that are inflicted affect his Cyberdeck’s physical condition monitor rather than the detection condition monitor.

-Note: This is the cinematic “holy crap I really need to make this work” moment.
-Overclocking has a definitive downside (you could fry your deck).
-It is likely that the player character is going to overclock in conjunction with spending Edge on both the Cracking Test and the followup Detection test, just like a player character Magician who overcasts.
-It is possible that the detection test could or should also be more difficult when the Decker is overclocking.

-### Resetting the Detection Condition Monitor

-The Detection condition monitor does not “heal” as long as the Decker is jacked into the system in which he suffered the “damage.”
-Deckers do not simply jack out and jack back in once they are close to detection.
-Once the Decker jacks out of that system and performs a purge (a major action requiring a `Logic + Cracking (12)`), his deck’s Detection condition monitor resets and all the damage inflicted on it is “healed.”

 ### Persona Programs

 The following are the core programs used by Deckers:

-- Exploit: Primary program for hacking.
-Reduces the threshold of a system rating for gaining access or information.
+- Exploit: Reduces the threshold of a system rating for gaining access or information.
-- Spoof: Secondary program for hacking.
-Reduces the threshold of a system rating for giving commands.
+- Spoof: Reduces the threshold of a system rating for giving commands.
 - Purge: The “medic” program – erases data from the cyberdeck.
 Adds its rating to the Decker’s `Logic+Electronics Test `for eliminating harmful viruses (including Traceroute).
 - Sleaze: Passive program – its rating equals the number of boxes of the cyberdeck’s detection condition monitor.
-- Analyze: The “perception” program.
-Adds its rating to the Decker’s `Logic + Cracking Test` for gaining additional information about icons in the matrix.
+- Analyze: Reduces the number of tests on the Extended Test for the search
 - Armor: Passive program.
 Adds its rating to the Decker’s Logic Test to resist damage in cybercombat.
 - Attack: The program used to perform attacks

-### Technomancer interaction

-Under this Paradigm, a Technomancer’s Resonance equals his Deck rating and the rating of any required program.
-Overclocking on a Technomancer opens him up to physical damage on the Detection roll.
-In addition, Technomancers basically have access to any and all “guns” in the Attack program catalogue.

-### Agents and Sprites

-Agents and Sprites get `Logic + Agent rating/Sprite force`.
-Agents and Sprites have a detection condition monitor equal to their rating/force.
-The type and number of Attack programs or armor programs that a sprite or agent can carry is limited to their rating/force.
+#### Resetting the Detection Condition Monitor

+The Detection condition monitor does not “heal” as long as the Decker is jacked into the system in which he suffered the “damage.”
+Deckers do not simply jack out and jack back in once they are close to detection.
+Once the Decker jacks out of that system and performs a purge (a major action requiring a `Logic + Cracking (12)`), his deck’s Detection condition monitor resets and all the damage inflicted on it is “healed.”

 ### Examples

 Example: Hacking the cameras to hide the team’s presence

 A shadowrunner team is infiltrating a research facility.
 Sam the Decker has a 5 Logic, a 5 Cracking Skill, and a rating 5 Cyberdeck.
-All of his programs are also rating 5.
+All of his programs are also rating 5 (these are purchased but cannot exceed the Deck Rating).

 The shadowrunners need Sam to hack the facility’s security cameras so that they can enter the facility undetected.
 Sam is already jacked into the matrix and is within wireless range of the system.
 The system rating of the node controlling the security cameras is 9.
-Sam subtracts his Exploit program rating of 5 from the system rating of 9 and ends up with an adjusted system rating of 4 making the Target Number 24.
+Sam subtracts his Exploit program rating of 5 from the system rating of 9 and ends up with an adjusted system rating of 4 making the Threshold 24.
 Sam rolls `3d6 + 15` and gets 25 with a 5 on the Effect Dice, successfully hacking the node.
 The cameras do not record the shadowrunners entering the facility.
 The GM rules the Effect results in 5 minutes of them being removed from the cameras.

 Sam then must resist Detection, rolling his Logic of 5 and the Hardening of his Deck (also of 5) against a threshold of 24 (the adjusted system rating).
 Sam rolls 18 with a 3 Effect Dice so failed the test.
 The Rating 4 Syatem does 4 Damage compared to his 3 Effect Dice leaving 1 left over, he crosses out one box on his Detection condition monitor.
 Until he jacks out of the system, performs a purge, and his detection monitor resets, Sam is going to suffer a -1 penalty to all future Matrix skill rolls.

-Note: In this case, Sam has the option in his next Initiative to try and “own” the camera system node.
-This would be accomplished by another Cracking Test against the adjusted system rating and successfully resisting Detection.
-“Owning a system” is another concept that is very basic in this design sketch.
+Since he is already in, Sam decides to shut down the cameras by Giving a Command

 ### Cybercombat